pixelbyaj/sitePage/README.md

             backgroundColor: "",//background color when hamburger open,
             closeOnNavigation:true//default true
         },
-* Hamburger: Set true or below properties
+* Hamburger: Set true or below properties If you require a menu set it as by defaul it is false {
-    {
         lineColor:"",
         backgroundColor:"",